LTU-RAI/MRIO/README.md

 #### update(self, y, R)

-, which perform the predict and update steps with the help of the user defined `model` class, and where `Q` and `R` are the process noise covariance and the measurement noise covariance respectively.
+Which perform the predict and update steps with the help of the user-defined `model` class, and where `Q` and `R` are the process noise covariance and the measurement noise covariance, respectively.

 Even in the case that there's a single state, input or output, it's important for the functionality that `x`, `u` and `y` are provided as 1-dimensional numpy arrays, and that the jacobians and covariance matrices are provided as 2-dimensional numpy arrays (e.g., even if there is only a single state, `x` should be an array of shape (1,) and `getStateTransitionMatrix` should return an array of shape (1,1), they can _not_ just be floating point scalars).